Orgzales/Unity-XR-NetworkMapper-Project/README.md

 				- Secure = int
 				- VUlnerable = int
 			- New network...
+	- Create a button that delete wifiobjects on click
+		- Have radius adjustment for user.
+		- Get rid of all wifi objects within radius

 # Step 7 Plans
 	- Create Save button for mapping
 	- Work on saving flat image of mapped area